 Ledger in Accounting

-In a deal with accounting, the ledgers are the second most important step after passing journal entries, in which various transactions are recorded in separate account heads, such as sales, purchase, investment, inventory, etc.
+In a deal with accounting, ledger preparation is the second most important step after passing journal entries, in which various transactions are recorded in separate account heads, such as sales, purchase, investment, inventory, etc.

 Especially it can be said that accounting ledgers are the collection of various account details in one place which is essential for preparing further accounts.
-In accounting, the ledger can be specified as the book of final entry because it delivers all the transactions to its destination.
+In accounting, they can be specified as the book of final entry because it delivers all the transactions to its destination.

 —–(Name of account) —– —-Ledger Folio no.—-